MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/configuration/plugins.md

 This works both locally and on GH Pages, using a theme directly or using Remote Theme plugin.

-However, if you setup a GH Pages site without a `Gemfile`, then you should setup `plugins` in your config.
+However, if you set up a GH Pages site without a `Gemfile`, then you should set up `plugins` in your config.

 ## Syntax